Why Is Getting A Fair Settlement So Important?

 3. By bifurcation

-If a divorce is settled by consent, getting a divorce decree will take a short amount of time.
-However, it is still not an overnight process — it will take a few months.
+A divorce decree by consent will be quicker.
+However, it is still not an overnight process – it will take a few months.
 On the other hand, if one party refuses to finalize a divorce and consent to a divorce decree being entered, the process can take two years.
-It is also possible to file a “fault divorce” (not recommended).
-In such cases, one spouse is attempting to hold the other “at fault” for the dissolution of the marriage.
-This could require extensive litigation.
 Then, there are cases where both parties agree to a divorce, but still want to litigate their other issues (such as equitable distribution, alimony, etc.).
 Getting divorced in this type of situation can take less time than a fully contested divorce, even though other issues relating to the divorce may remain unresolved.
+A bifurcated divorce means that the marriage is officially dissolved for all legal purposes even though financial support and property division are still pending.

 Do You Have More Questions?